ArtyomLL1995/Dropbox-for-Salesforce/README.md

 # Dropbox for Salesforce

-In Dropbox_Service class there are number of methods that allow to interact with Dropbox api, such as upload file to Dropbox from Salesforce and directly from Javascript.
-Creating folder in dropbox, getting folder / file info, getting content of a folder info, searching within Dropbox account, downloading file from Dropbox to local machine.
+In Dropbox_Api class there are number of methods that allow to interact with Dropbox api, such as upload file to Dropbox from Salesforce and directly from Javascript.
+Creating folder in dropbox, getting folder / file info, getting content of a folder info, searching within Dropbox account, downloading file from Dropbox to local machine, etc.

 Before configuring Salesforce you must have a Dropbox account and a properly setup connected app in Dropbox account.
 To create connected app in Dropbox go to https://www.dropbox.com/developers -> App Console -> Create App